 The overdue and unimpaired receivables relate to a number of independent customers who have not defaulted on payments in the recent past.
-Nothing suggests that the debtors will not be able to .
-Currency translation reserve: differences from currency conhonour their payment obligations on the reporting date.
+Nothing suggests that the debtors will not be able to honour their payment obligations on the reporting date.